worker-tools/worker-tools.github.io/_tools/html.md

 self.addEventListener('fetch', ev => ev.respondWith(handleRequest(ev)));
 ```

-Note that this works regardless of worker environment: Cloudflare Workers, Service Workers in the browser, and hopefully other [worker runtimes](https://workers.js.org) that have yet to be implemented.
+Note that this works regardless of worker runtime: Cloudflare Workers, Service Workers in the browser, and hopefully other [worker runtimes](https://workers.js.org) that have yet to be implemented.

 ### Tooling
 Since the use of tagged string literals for HTML is not new (see hyperHTML, lit-html), there exists tooling for syntax highlighting, such as [`lit-html` in VSCode](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html).